Dashboard

 Beginner Clients (0-12 weeks)

 2 sets per exercise generally works well.
 Full body format.
-Keep the rep range in the 6-12 zone.
+Rep ranges follow the movement: 6-10 on compounds, 10-15 on isolations.
 Watch for velocity drops to call the set.

 More Experienced Clients